 The king ruled by delegating responsibility to his vizier who then chose the best people beneath him for the necessary tasks.
 All of these considerations provided for the good of the people and the land as the kings mandate meant that everyone had a job and knew their place in the hierarchy of society.
 There was no actual deben coin but a deben represented the universally accepted monetary unit used to set the value of a product.
 This hierarchy, however, began to break down toward the end of the reign of Ramesses III (1186-1155 BCE) when the bureaucracy which helped maintain it floundered due to lack of resources.

 The officials at Thebes had no idea how to deal with this crisis because nothing like it had ever happened before.
 The problem was that, unlike in the past, there simply were not the resources available to mount such an elaborate festival.
 One needed to work if one wanted to eat, but there was no shortage of jobs at any time in Egypts history, and all labor was considered noble and respectable.
 Tomb robbing became more commonplace, as was corruption among police, priests, and government officials.
 These workers were among the most respected and well-compensated artisans in Egypt.
 Egypt was a cashless society until the coming of the Persians in 525 BCE and so trade was conducted through the barter system based on a monetary unit known as the deben.
 When the Persians came in 525 BCE they found a very different Egypt than the great power of the days of empire; once the foundational value of maathad been breached, all that had been built on it became unstable.
 As far as we know, human habitation in the Sahara Desert region dates back to c.
 8000 BCE and these people migrated toward the Nile River Valley to settle in the lush region known as the Fayum (also Faiyum).
 These people then formed the communities which grew into the early Egyptian cities along the Nile River.
-The scribe Amennakht, who also seems to have served as a kind of shop steward, negotiated with local officials for the distribution of corn to the workers but this was only a temporary solution to a serious problem: the failure of an Egyptian monarch to maintain balance in the land. government mesopotamia social structure ancient egypt hierarchy officials pyramid class mesopotamian egyptian theocracy quotes sumerian classes system civilization valley daily Egyptologist and historian Margaret Bunson comments on this: The Egyptians lived with forces that they did not understand.
+The scribe Amennakht, who also seems to have served as a kind of shop steward, negotiated with local officials for the distribution of corn to the workers but this was only a temporary solution to a serious problem: the failure of an Egyptian monarch to maintain balance in the land.
+Egyptologist and historian Margaret Bunson comments on this: The Egyptians lived with forces that they did not understand.
 As with most if not all civilizations from the beginning of recorded history, the lower classes provided the means for those above them to live comfortable lives, but in Egypt, the nobility took care of those under them by providing jobs and distributing food.
 Brewminate uses Infolinks and is an Amazon Associate with links to items available there.
 Toward the end of the New Kingdom, however, the system began to break down as those at the top began neglecting those at the bottom and members of the lower classes lost faith in their king.
 They lay down their tools and marched on Thebes to demand what they were owed.

 If a woven mat cost one deben and a quart of beer cost the same, the mat could be traded fairly for the beer.
 The payment to the workers at Deir el-Medina was again late and then again until, as Egyptologist Toby Wilkinson writes, the system of paying the necropolis workers broke down altogether, prompting the earliest recorded strikes in history.
 (335).
 These problems were caused by the expense of mounting a defense against the invasion by the Sea Peoples in 1178 BCE as well as well as the costs of maintaining the provinces of the Egyptian Empire.
 The details of the peoples jobs are known from medical reports on the treatment of injuries, letters, and documents written on various professions, literary works (such asThe Satire of the Trades),tombinscriptions, and artistic representations.
 In order to provide Ramesses III with his celebration, the needs of someone else further down the hierarchy would have to be sacrificed; this someone else turned out to be the highly-paid tomb workers at Deir el-Medina outside of Thebes.
 Bureaucrats, architects, engineers, and artists carried out domestic building projects and the implementation of policies, and the military leaders took care of defense.
 Still, for over 20 years Ramesses III had done his best for the people and, as he approached his 30th year, plans were set in motion for a grand jubilee festival to honor him.
 Maat was the universal law which allowed the world to function as it should and the social hierarchy of ancient Egypt was thought to reflect this principle.
 At this time, it is thought the people formed themselves into tribes for protection against the environment, wild animals, and other tribes and one of their most important defenses against all these dangers was a belief in the protective power of their personal gods.